 Want the complete findings from our research on chat?
 Download the report here.

 Customer experience (CX) is a determining factor in whether customers are loyal to a brand or not.
 Over 80% of companies who prioritize customer experience report an increase in revenue.
 So, how can businesses ensure their CX is up to scratch?

-Brands must stay on top of CX trends.
+Brands must stay on top of CX trends in 2021.

 2020 brought huge changes to the business world and impacted customer service and operations across the board.
 Next year will undoubtedly bring even more fascinating developments.
-Below are five emerging trends that we predict will shape CX in 2021.
+Below are five emerging trends that we predict will shape customer experience in 2021.

 Remember, you heard it here first.

 The words “artificial intelligence” (AI) conjure images of Arnold Schwarzenegger in his iconic Terminator role, or epic Hollywood showdowns between man and antagonistic machine.
 But don’t worry, 2021 isn’t going to feature any giant robots wielding machine guns.
 At least, we hope it won’t.

 It’s no secret that AI is transforming the way businesses interact with their customers.
 Microsoft predicts that by 2025 as many as 95% of customer interactions will be through AI.

 Sales and CX teams are using business VoiP services equipped with AI to quickly address customer queries and improve their communication.
 The transportation industry is waiting in anticipation as automated cars threaten disruption.
 In finance, financial services companies leverage AI to recommend personalized products and services to individuals.
 It’s moving fast, and businesses need to keep up with AI developments to stay on top of their game.